nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 ### `npm deprecate` command

 - npm has the "deprecate" command, you can utilize this.
+- You can use semvers to deprecate a range. ie: `npm deprecate package@^1.0.0`
 - deprecate your latest version with a message that includes `"abandoned and unmaintained"`.
   - It allows updating the message so you can change it later - verified as of 02/05/2019
   - It can be undone by setting an empty message.
     - ie: `npm deprecate package@1.0.0 ""`
-- Even if you are still maintaining the package, please consider marking an old version as deprecated.
+- Please consider marking an old version with crtical issues or vulnerabilities as deprecated.

 ### Mark abandoned/unmaintained